tbeha/SimpliVity-Prometheus/README.md

   <b>v2.3:</b>
     Implementation as described in the solution depot whitepaper with fixed path and filenames for key- and xml-configurationfile.
+    <b>Attention!</b> The startup command for the connector was changed with the latest Dockerfile to /usr/bin/python3 /opt/svt/svtconnector.py.
+This was neccessary, since Python 3.8 instead of Python 3.6 is now automatically installed (even if the dockerfile states to install python3.6).

   <b>v3.0:</b>
     allows the use of system variabls for the path, key- and xml-configuration-file.
 Hence, the script startcommando for v3.0 changed to: